 Hlookup in Excel

-There are four parameters are used in HLOOKUP function in excel in which three are compulsory and one is optional.
+There are four parameters used in the HLOOKUP function in which three are compulsory, and one is optional.

-- Lookup_value: lookup_value represents the value which you want to search in table array, it can be a value reference and a string passed in the Hlookup formula.
+- Lookup_value: lookup_value represents the value which you want to search in table array; it can be a valuable reference and a string passed in the Hlookup formula.

-- Table_array: table_array is the raw data where you want to search lookup value.
+- Table_array: table_array is the raw data where you want to search for the lookup value.

 - Row_index_num: Row_index_num is the number of rows in table array from which you need the required details for a particular lookup value.